pageSwanson/homepage/resume.md

 ### [Enmossed.org](enmossed.org) Static Website
 <span>04 / 2021 → 06 / 2021</span>

 - __Collaborated to create a new home__ for the Enmossed recording label.
 From a design draft, developed a page for visitors to discover and stream recordings produced by the label.
 The site owner maintains a static JSON resource consumed by functional components.
-Used media queries to create a consistent experience across screens, mobile or otherwise (ES6, lit-html, Web Components)
+Used media queries to create a consistent experience across screens - mobile or otherwise (ES6, lit-html, Web Components)

 ### TOVA - A Responsive Musical Synthesizer
 <span>12 / 2016 → 05 / 2017</span>

 - __Prototyped a holistic music synthesis device__ which responded to audio and notes with a voice selection and melodic phrase.
-Contributed an audio feature pipeline based on the chromatic spectrum for input analysis (Python, librosa, TensorFlow)
+Contributed an audio feature extraction pipeline based on the chromatic spectrum for input analysis (Python, librosa, TensorFlow)

 ### Sub 1 Kbps Speech Coder
 <span>03 / 2017 → 04 / 2017</span>

-- __Implemented a 996 bps speech coder__ while maintaining intelligible speech and speaker fingerprint.
+- __Implemented a 996 bps speech coder__ which maintained intelligible speech and speaker fingerprint.
 Constructed architecture with elements of LPC, codebook vector quantization and pulse excitation in MELP (MATLAB)

 <!--
 ### Eye Tracking with Biopotentials